 - Acupuncture and moxibustion (the burning of an herb above the skin to apply heat to the acupuncture point)

-- Chinese Materia Medica (the catalogue of natural products used in TCM)
+- Chinese Materia Medica (the catalog of natural products used in TCM)

 - Massage and manipulation

-Although TCM proposes that natural products catalogued in Chinese Materia Medica or acupuncture can be used alone to treat virtually any illness, quite often they are used together and sometimes in combination with other treatment modalities (such as massage, moxibustion, diet changes, or exercise).
+Although TCM proposes that natural products cataloged in Chinese Materia Medica or acupuncture can be used alone to treat virtually any illness, quite often they are used together and sometimes in combination with other treatment modalities (such as massage, moxibustion, diet changes, or exercise).

 The scientific evidence on selected TCM treatments is discussed below.

 Acupuncture is widely practiced for relief or prevention of pain and for various other health conditions, according to the National Institutes of Health.
 Acupuncture is now considered to have potential clinical value for nausea and vomiting caused by chemotherapy or an after-effect of surgery, low-back pain, neck pain, osteoarthritis and knee pain, tension headaches, migraines, and dental pain.
 Limited evidence also suggests its potential in the treatment of other chronic pain disorders.

 Studies have documented acupuncture's effects, but they have not been able to fully explain how acupuncture works within the framework of the Western system of medicine.